boranpay/boranpay-node/README.md

 # BoranPay Node.js Library

-The Stripe Node library provides convenient access to the Stripe API from applications written in server-side JavaScript.
+The BoranPay Node library provides convenient access to the Stripe API from applications written in server-side JavaScript.

 ## Documentation